GhomKrosmonaute/GhomKrosmonaute.github.io/README.md

 - send to deck = -1 energy
 - send all to deck = 0 energy
 - middle effect = 4 energy
+- recycle = 1 energy

+For the price rules of [upgrades.ts](./src/data/upgrades.ts), we just need to add a time parameter for the calculation over a period with all statistics set to average.
+But it's the same!

+- game days average = 10
+- 1 period = 10 days
+- upgrade cumul average = 2
+- energy average = 10
+- reputation average = 5
+- upgrade count average = 3
+- card cost average = 3
+- hand size average = 4
+- discard size average = 10
+- deck size average = 10
+- action card called in period = 10 (logic.)
+- total card called in period = 20
+- for infinite cumul, we just double the period